LouisBarranqueiro/reapop/docs/api.md

 It is the core of the theme.
 This file contains all CSS class names which will be used by Reapop.
 It's the link between your style and Reapop.

-**Why no inline styles?**
+**Why no inline style?**

-- Inline styles is useful to fix some css rules quickly, but when there are a lot of css rules, it's preferable to use css files to separate style and view.
+- Inline style is useful to fix some css rules quickly, but when there are a lot of css rules, it's preferable to use css files to separate style and view.
 It facilitates the understanding of React component logic.
 - to customize quickly and easily notifications by editing some css :)
 - and for some other points undermentioned